Can My Baby Have Salt?

 So How Much Salt is Okay?

-There is no exact amount that has been set.
-The consensus from the research seems to be that completely restricting sodium from complementary foods is not necessary and could actually lead to levels of sodium that are too low.
+While having the Dietary Reference Intake guidelines can be quite helpful for certain nutrients (e.g. iron), this one for sodium in particular is not so useful.
+The consensus from the research seems to be that completely restricting sodium from complementary foods is not necessary and could actually lead to too low levels of sodium.

 If you are mostly preparing meals for your baby from scratch and seasoning them yourself, then yes - go ahead and add a small pinch of salt to baby’s food!
 Salt your meals as you normally would, and you can feel good about giving that same food to your baby.
 Salting your food makes it taste better and can help with better acceptance of the food and reduced picky eating.
 (Would you eat plain smashed peas without any seasoning?
 Yeah, probably not…So why would we expect baby to?)

 On the other hand, if your baby is eating a lot of processed foods (which are best to limit or avoid if you can in infancy) then it is probably necessary to pay attention to the amount of sodium in these foods.
 Typically, overconsumption of sodium comes from eating too many processed foods.
-According to the CDC, 58% of children’s sodium consumption comes from processed foods (5).
+According to the FDA, over 70% of of dietary sodium intake comes from packaged and prepared foods.
+(8)

 Salt in Processed Foods